henryw374/henryw374.github.io.old/_posts/2021-02-19-clojurescript-firebase-simple.md

 # Wrapper-free Firebase

 The Firebase docs are great and got me a non-cljs 'hello, world' very easily.
 Could I bring in Clojurescript without introducing much new complexity?
-Well, I've tried to that in the todo app - see what you think.
+Well, I've attempted that in the todo app - see what you think.

-One thing you'll notice with Firebase is that you pick and choose the APIS you want to include.
-For example if you want a database, you get a choice.
-This is nice and in my solution, In my todo-list app, I use just 'auth' and 'realtime database', so that's all you'll see any code for.
+One thing you'll notice with Firebase is that you pick and choose the APIs you want to include.
+For example if you want to use a database, you get a choice of two different ones.
+This is nice and in my todo-list app, I use just 'auth' and 'realtime database', so that's all you'll see any code for.

 ## Auth with Re-Frame